 Conclusion: Is the Litelok X3 worth it?

-What's more, since angle grinders are the only realistic way that thieves are defeating high security bike locks in the street these days, this also makes it the most secure bike lock currently available.
+And since angle grinders are the only realistic way that thieves are defeating high security bike locks in the street these days, this also makes it one of the most secure bike locks currently available.

 Very secure, very practical